MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 ScrollViewer.SetVerticalScrollBarVisibility(textBox, ScrollBarVisibility.Auto);
 ```

-Here's what the text box looks like after text is added.
+Here's what the text box looks like after text is added:

 ![A multi line text box](images/text-box-multi-line.png)